nhunguyen0901/SocialNetworks_CareerLongevity/README.md

 1. Phase_1_Tracking_Movie_Directors_Career.ipynb: This notebook details the initial phase of the research, with Python code for identifying of first-time directors and tracking their filmography from 2000 to 2023.
 This notebook lays the foundation for constructing collaboration networks and analyzing career longevity.
 2. Phase_2_Constructing_Filmmaker_Network.ipynb: This notebook focuses on constructing dynamic collaboration networks among creative workers in the film industry from 2000 to 2023 and calculating brokerage social capital for everyone in the network, year by year.
 From there, we can extract the brokerage scores of the collaborators of the directors in our study.
 3. Phase_3_Predicting_Director_Gender.ipynb: This notebook covers the steps to predict the gender of movie directors.
 For this task, we use data on directors' first names provided by IMDb in conjunction with data from the US Social Security Administration's baby names records.
+4. Phase_4_Building_Time_Series_Data.ipynb: This notebooks includes the steps to build a time series dataset tracing each director's career year by year, from their debut to 2023.
+Here, we also create outcome variables reflecting career continuation and longevity and prepare for survival analysis by incorporating `start_time` and `stop_time` relative to each director's debut.
-- [Additional Notebooks]: As the study progresses, subsequent phases of the analysis will be added.
-These will include (a) creating a time series dataset for each director-year with time-varying and time-invariant predictors and (b) survival analysis to explore how connections with network brokers affect the career longevity of both women and men movie directors.
+- [Additional Notebooks]: As the study progresses, more phases of the analysis will be added.
+These phases will delve into (a) adding time-varying and time-invariant predictors to the time-series data and (b) survival analysis to explore how connections with network brokers and other factors influence the career longevity of both women and men movie directors.

 ## Reproducibility